webbrouwer/expenses_overview/readme.md

  ## TODO

 [x] fix recursive adding when switching months
+[] make custom adding expense category possible
 [] create delete function for expense
-[] make custom adding expense category possible
 [] fix month counting, include years.
 [] refactor
+[] feedback for empty of faults in add expense form
+[] display message if no data is present for selected month view [] export db to save it locally or in repo